pathmodel/pathmodel/README.rst

    | .. image:: images/deductive_reasoning.svg |
    +-------------------------------------------+

 - one between Molecule5 and a newly inferred metabolite with the MZ of 92,1341.
 To find this, PathModel computes the MZ of Molecule5 (94,1489).
-Then it applies each transformations from its knowledge database (here saturation) to each molecules from teh same database.
+Then it applies each transformations from its knowledge database (here saturation) to each molecules from the knowledge database.
 With this, PathModel computes the MZ of hypothetical molecules and compared them to the MZ given by the user (here 92,1341).
 And if a match is found then the reaction and the molecule are inferred.
 This is an example of the analogical reasoning:

 .. table::
    :align: center